Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Use a clipboard for storing place mats.
 It will hold several and if you mount it to the wall, it could be a decorative item.

 I am about 4 ft.
 12 in. tall, so in other words, I am pretty short.
 Standard cupboard shelves present a real problem for me.
-Then I thought "why do I have to use them for things I use everyday?"

 To make good use of a kitchen countertop that has no cupboard above it, place a 2-3 shelf bookcase on top of it and use it as a hutch.
 You can paint one that you already have around the house to match your decor, or buy one very inexpensively at Target.